A Master Builder: Production

-Andre Gregory said that he was drawn to the play due to his age and the themes of redemption.
+André Gregory said that he was drawn to the play due to his age and the themes of redemption.
 Gregory said of Joyce that she is "astounding" and hopes that her career takes off, and Demme said that they were all "blown away" by her performance.

 Release

 A Master Builder premiered at the Rome Film Festival under the title Fear of Falling.
 Abramorama released the film in New York on July 23, 2014.
 In February 2015, after a limited theatrical release in several cities in the United States, the film was released for distribution in streaming video through Amazon.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 82% of 33 surveyed critics gave the film a positive review; the average rating is 6.9/10.
 Metacritic rated it 67 out of 100 based on 17 reviews.
 David Edelstein of New York wrote that the film "brings the genius of Ibsen to the screen in a way I never thought was possible."
 Jay Weissberg of Variety called it "constricted and uninspired".
 Stephen Holden of The New York Times wrote that Shawn "employs insidious sleight of hand to score moral points".
 Jordan Mintzer of The Hollywood Reporter wrote, "Wallace Shawn shines in this well-acted piece of filmed theater."
 The magazine Architectural Record gave the film a mixed review, singling out Julie Hagerty's performance opposite Wallace Shawn as exceptional.